bamid3l3/kafka-case-study/README.md

 ## **Usage**
 The step-by-step instructions on how to reproduce this solution are given below:
-- `cd` into the root of the project and ensure that your working directory has the `docker-compose.yml` in it.
+- Clone the repository and `cd` into the root of the project.
+Ensure that your working directory has the `docker-compose.yml` in it.

 - Spin up the infrastructure including the broker, zookeeper, and the python applications with the command below (Ensure that the ports **29092** and **22181** are open on your machine):